nshimiye/relay/README.md

 I could not find an easy way to handle this.
 * No easy way to send a "typing ..." notification
-* No easy way to send multiple messages with delay in between to a specific user.
+* No easy way to send multiple messages with delay in between, to a specific user.

 # Covered
 * Turn the bot on and off.